SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 #### Step 3: Create a new HTTP source in Sumo Logic.

 To avoid [blacklisting](https://help.sumologic.com/Metrics/Understand_and_Manage_Metric_Volume/Blacklisted_Metrics_Sources) metrics should be distributed across multiple HTTP sources.
 You can [follow these steps](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source) to create a new HTTP source for your custom metrics.
 Make note of the URL as you will need it in the next step.

 #### Step 4: Update the metrics.conf FluentD Configuration

-Next, you will need to update the fluentD configuration to ensure FluentD routes your custom metrics to the HTTP source you created in the previous step.
+Next, you will need to update the Fluentd configuration to ensure Fluentd routes your custom metrics to the HTTP source you created in the previous step.

   * First, base64 encode the HTTP source URL from the previous step by running `echo <HTTP_SOURCE_URL> | base64`.
 Replace `<HTTP_SOURCE_URL>` with the URL from step 3.
   * Next, you can edit the secret that houses all the HTTP sources URLs.
-Assuming you installed the collection in the  `sumologic` namespace, you can run `kubectl -n sumologic edit secret sumologic` or edit the YAML you deployed when you set up collection..
+Assuming you installed the collector in the  `sumologic` namespace, you can run `kubectl -n sumologic edit secret sumologic` or edit the YAML you deployed when you set up collection.
   * In the `data` section, add a new key and the base64 encoded value you created.
-The following is just a snipped of the secret for an example.
+The following is just a snippet of the secret for an example.
 Do not alter the existing content, you simply want to add a new key.

 ```yaml
 data: